lishenglilab/DRS-Analyzer/README.md

 =
 Overview
 -
 This Nextflow pipeline provides a comprehensive analysis solution for Nanopore Direct RNA Sequencing (DRS) data.
-The workflow performs end-to-end processing including quality control, transcript assembly, quantification, modification detection, alternative splicing analysis, and optional proteomics integration, and this pipeline is executed in the Linux system..
+The workflow performs end-to-end processing including quality control, transcript assembly, quantification, modification detection, alternative splicing analysis, and optional proteomics integration, and this pipeline is executed in the Linux system.

 Requirements
 -